rajpurkar/mlx/source/_posts/chexpert-validate.md

 In this section, we're going to get your data into a format that the algorithm expects.
 There will be three things we'll need: a folder containing x-ray images, a file containing a list of images to be passed into the algorithm, and a file containing information about the ground truth for each of the studies.

 For the purposes of this walkthrough, we've compiled a dataset of google images of chest x-rays.
 We constructed this dataset of 96 images by googling for 5 pathologies (Cardiomegaly, Edema, Consolidation, Atelectasis, and Pleural Effusion) on Google Image search and also the Normal category.
-The first 16 image results judged to not have any annotations on them were chosen to be included.
+The first 16 image results judged to not have any annotations on them were chosen to be included, and converted to grayscale.
 There was no verification of the ground truth performed; this is just a fun dataset that we can share for this tutorial.

 <br>